 6 weeks - 8-8 hours of lecture and 0-1 hours of discussion per week 8 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Armenia: Armenia from Ethnogenesis to the Dark Ages: Read Less [-] HISTORY 177B Armenia: From Pre-modern Empires to the Present 4 Units Terms offered: Fall 2018, Fall 2016, Spring 2015 This survey course will cover the period from the incorporation of most of the Armenian plateau into the Ottoman Empire to the present day.
+Armenia: Armenia from Ethnogenesis to the Dark Ages: Read Less [-] HISTORY 177B Armenia: From Pre-modern Empires to the Present 4 Units Terms offered: Fall 2020, Fall 2018, Fall 2016 This survey course will cover the period from the incorporation of most of the Armenian plateau into the Ottoman Empire to the present day.
 Armenia: From Pre-modern Empires to the Present: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer:

 6 weeks - 8-8 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Armenia: From Pre-modern Empires to the Present: Read Less [-] HISTORY 178 History of the Holocaust 4 Units Terms offered: Fall 2019, Spring 2018, Spring 2017 This course will survey the historical events and intellectual developments leading up to and surrounding the destruction of European Jewry during World War II.
-We will examine the Shoah (the Hebrew word for the Holocaust) against the backdrop of modern Jewish and modern German history.
-The course is divided into two main parts: (1) the historical background up to 1939; and (2) the destruction of European Jewry, 1939-1945.
+Armenia: From Pre-modern Empires to the Present: Read Less [-] HISTORY 178 History of the Holocaust 4 Units Terms offered: Fall 2020, Fall 2019, Spring 2018 This course will survey the historical events and intellectual developments leading up to and surrounding the destruction of European Jewry during World War II.
+By reading a mixture of primary and secondary sources we will examine the Shoah (the Hebrew word for the Holocaust) against the backdrop of modern Jewish and modern German history.
+The course is divided into three main parts: (1) the historical background up to 1933; (2) the persecution of the Jews and the beginnings of mass murder, 1933-1941; and (3) the industrialized murder of the Jews, 1942-1945.
 History of the Holocaust: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: